maptime/vancouver/_posts/2015-02-20-february-meetup.md

 Our next meeting will be a project night, on Tuesday March 3rd.
 Stay tuned for more info!

 Maptime is for everyone regardless of background, technical skill.
 Maptime is for **you**!
-We welcome anyone wanting to share, learn, and teach anything related to cartography.
+We welcome anyone wanting to share, learn, and teach anything related to cartography